Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Code-formatting.md

 # Code formatting

 Press <shortcut>Ctrl+Alt+L</shortcut> to reformat.

+## Fill paragraph

+<ui-path>Edit | Fill Paragraph</ui-path>

+Fill the paragraph that is currently under the cursor such that each line is filled until the right margin, but does not exceed it.

+## Disabling the formatter
 To disable formatting on a portion of your `tex` file, wrap the code with

 ```latex